Trusts

 A trust is created when one person holds property for the benefit of another.
 The person who gives the property is called the settlor or grantor; the person who receives the property and maintains it for the benefit of another is the trustee; and the person who ultimately benefits from the property is the beneficiary.
 Sometimes the settlor is also a trustee and beneficiary, but there must also be another beneficiary—maybe one that receives the property after the settlor dies—in order for there to be a valid trust.

 Different trusts are used for different purposes.
-While most people who want to establish a trust will want a revocable trust, irrevocable trusts can be useful for tax planning, asset protection, or to ensure that a beneficiary continues to qualify for public benefits, such as Medicaid.
-Since everyone’s situation is unique, you should consult with an estate planning attorney to determine if a trust makes sense for you.
+While most people who want to establish a trust will want a revocable trust to pass assets to beneficiaries outside of probate, irrevocable trusts can be useful for tax planning, asset protection, or to ensure that a beneficiary continues to qualify for public benefits, such as Medicaid.
+Since everyone’s situation is unique, you should consult with a Florida estate planning attorney to determine if a trust makes sense for you.

 Revocable Trusts